holaluz/margarita-deprecated/README.md

-# Deprecated Grid
+# Margarita Deprecated

 **Caution!**: Do not remove this repo, as it is being used in several HL apps.

-This Grid implementation is deprecated and we wanted to move it away from our Design System implementation ([Margarita](https://github.com/holaluz/margarita)).
+This repo contains some deprecated components that are used in some apps but we don't support nor recommend.

 This repository should not be used in new developments.
-Use Margarita instead.
+Use [Margarita](https://github.com/holaluz/margarita) instead.